Ramin-RX7/RSS-Feed/README.md

 ## About the Project
 This project is a web application built with `Django Rest Framework` for content aggregation from RSS Feeds.
 This README file will guide you through the setup process, provide instructions for running the project, and explain how to contribute to its development.

+### What does it do?
+This project is designed to parse different types of RSS feeds and save them in the database (postgresql by default).
+(Although this exact project is desinged based on podcast rss feeds but the code is highly extendable and can be easily converted to a project for another category of feeds.
+Also the parser itself does not need any changes since it automatically fills the database.)

+This project also uses jwt as the main authentication for users.
+Users must login with their username/password and will be given access/refresh token to be used as the login method after that.
+Their tokens will be saved in cache (default to Redis) and in each request needing authentication the tokens will be checked.

+Users can see the podcast (RSS) details, items and can also have some social interactions such as liking items, subscribing to feeds, and commenting on items.
+They can set notification for updates of their favorite feeds so they'll get a notification (default to Email) to be notified on updates.

+This project uses elastic search to save the logs of most events happening on the server.
+Every api call, authentication actions by user, podcast update actions will be stored in elastic search database.
+The logs follow acceptable logging practices to have an easy to use logging mechanism (specially through Kibana).

+Also Since `nginx`, `gunicorn` and `minio` are used, the project is complete to be deployed on any server.